Why Doesn't Fast Food Spoil?

-Dr. O'Keefe: "Lets define spoil.
+Dr. O'Keefe: "Let's define spoil.
 Foods deteriorate via a number of different mechanisms.
 Mold growth is one obvious way foods can spoil.
 I guarantee I can measure things like oxidation and lipolysis in the fries and burgers in those pictures and show that they are spoiled even though there is no obvious mold growth.
 If you cook a high fat, high salt burger at home in a thin patty and then leave it where it will dry out, I do not expect that it will get moldy quickly.
-That is not to say it is not spoiled – probably pathogenic bacteria may have grown to other chemical reactions have occurred resulting in spoilage.
+That is not to say it is not spoiled – probably, pathogenic bacteria may have grown or other chemical reactions have occurred, resulting in spoilage.

 "The people aging these fast food products are doing so to try and paint fast food as unhealthy because they are full of preservatives.
 This is not correct.
 They are looking for mold growth as a measure of spoilage and mold does not grow at very low levels of available water.
 Peanut butter does not get moldy because it has low available water, but it will definitely spoil if stored at room temperature in presence of oxygen (via oxidation reactions).
 Are these people spazzing out about peanut butter?
 I didn’t think so.
 If I let a hamburger bun dry out, it will never get moldy, as long as the available water level is low."

 Should we be concerned about the food we eat from fast food restaurants?